-Why Food Sticks To Enameled Cast Iron
+Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 Picture this.
 It’s Sunday night, and you’ve been pottering around the kitchen for hours.
 The house smells amazing, and you’re about to serve a slow-cooked pot of stew straight from the oven for supper.
 You lift the lid on your large, enamel Dutch oven, give the pot a stir, and—you almost want to cry.
 Half the meat is glued to the bottom like it’s signed a long-term rental agreement.
 Dinner has become one big caramelized crime scene.

-Been there?
-Me too.
+We’ve all been there.
 Too many times!
 In fact, most of my pans have had disasters in them at one point or another (and they’re all still going strong!).
 In fact, I once forgot I had a small batch of tomato sauce on the stove and went outside to garden for four hours.
 Now that was a disaster!
 Mainly because it’s a miracle I didn’t burn the house down.
 And yes, I still have that pan in use today!

 Food sticking to enameled cast iron is one of those things that happens to everyone at some point.
 Most of the time, it’s not the disaster that it appears to be.
 And once you understand why it happens, you’ll know exactly how to fix it, and stop it from happening again.
 Except for accidentally leaving the stove on for four hours while you garden – I can’t help you with that!